Prajwal208V/PreapBytes/react/README.md

                                         return <h1>{message}</h1>
                                       };
                                       export default App;
+          scaler(
+          The useEffect React Hook is used for performing the side effects in functional components.
+With the help of useEffect, you will inform React that your component requires something to be done after rendering the component or after a state change.
+The function you have passed(can be referred to as “effect”) will be remembered by React and call afterwards the performance of DOM updates is over.
+Using this, we can perform various calculations such as data fetching, setting up document title, manipulating DOM directly, etc, that don’t target the output value.
+The useEffect hook will run by default after the first render and also after each update of the component.
+React will guarantee that the DOM will be updated by the time when the effect has run by it.
+The useEffect React Hook will accept 2 arguments: useEffect(callback[, dependencies]);

+Where the first argument callback represents the function having the logic of side-effect and it will be immediately executed after changes were being pushed to DOM.
+The second argument dependencies represent an optional array of dependencies.
+The useEffect() will execute the callback only if there is a change in dependencies in between renderings.

+             There are two types of side effects in React component.
+They are:
+               Effects without Cleanup: This side effect will be used in useEffect which does not restrict the browser from screen update.
+It also improves the                            responsiveness of an application.
+A few common examples are network requests, Logging, manual DOM mutations, etc.

+               Effects with Cleanup: Some of the Hook effects will require the cleanup after updating of DOM is done.
+For example, if you want to set up an external data                  source subscription, it requires cleaning up the memory else there might be a problem of memory leak.
+It is a known fact that React will carry out the                      cleanup of memory when the unmounting of components happens.
+But the effects will run for each render() method rather than for any specific method.
+Thus we                  can say that, before execution of the effects succeeding time the React will also cleanup effects from the preceding render.
+          )
           3.useContext:-Context provides a way to pass data through the component tree without having to pass props down manually at every level.
                         -solving one major problem React problem — prop drilling.
                         Prop drilling is the processing of getting data from component A to component Z by passing it through multiple layers of intermediary React                           components.
 Component will receive props indirectly and you.